What language do they speak in Brazil?

 Why do Brazilians speak Portuguese?why-brazilians-speak-portuguese

 A little bit of History

 Brazil was colonized by Portugal, back in 1500, when an expedition led by Pedro Alvares Cabral got here.
 The expedition arrived in Brazil on April 22, 1500, as a result of the great navigations promoted by Portugal during the 15th century.

 On the other side of the continent, since Columbus discovered America, Spain started to colonize part of South America.
-With both shores of the lands of Latin America being explored by different forces, there’s was only two possible ways to solve future issues regarding ownership of the land: war or some kind of agreement.
+With both shores of the lands of Latin America being explored by different forces, there’s was only two possible ways to solve future issues regarding ownership of the land: a war or some kind of agreement.

-In this document, Brazil (Portugal back then) gave up some lands that were a huge interest for Spain (the territory that is Uruguay today) in exchange for lands that gave Brazil a shape very similar to what It is now.
+In this document, Brazil (Portugal back then) gave up some lands that were a huge interest for Spain (the territory that is Uruguay today).
+It happened in exchange for lands that gave Brazil a shape very similar to what It is now.

 Through the years the language passed through a lot of changes and became the Brazilian variation of Portuguese spoken today.